 - Gently fold in meringue into the marzipan mixture in thirds, making sure that each third is fully incorporated before adding the next

-- It is extremely important that you do not over mix your macaron mixture.
+- I would like to highlight that it is extremely important that you do not over mix your macaron mixture.
 Too much folding would result in too runny macaron batter that makes it impossible to pipe or even if you can pipe, it would spread too much.

-- On the other hand not enough folding would result in too thick macaron batter that again makes piping difficult, leaves unappealing nipples on the macaron shells.
+- On the other hand, not enough folding would result in too thick macaron batter that again makes piping difficult, leaving unappealing nipples on the macaron shells.
 It can also result in unpleasant texture and unappealing look of the final baked product

 2. How to pipe macarons?